InnoFang/Android-Code-Demos/README.md

   Show the basic usage of NDK.

 + [CrashHandlerDemo](https://github.com/InnoFang/Android-Code-Demos/tree/master/CrashHandlerDemo)

-  When the App crash, the log will be writtern to the SD card and uploaded to the remote serve.
+  When the App crashes, the log will be writtern to the SD card and uploaded to the remote serve.

 ## LICENSE

  [Apache License 2.0](https://github.com/InnoFang/Android-Code-Demos/blob/master/LICENSE)